-TDV Energy savings measured on a kBtu/yr/ft basis was shown to vary between -62.72 and 24.12 depending on climate zone for warm climates.
-The TDV Energy savings varied between -37.62 kBtu/yr/ft and 14.46 kBtu/yr/ft depending on the climate zone for cool climates.
-The TDV Energy savings is shown in Figure 7 and Figure 8 below.
+TDV Energy savings measured on a kBtu/yr/ft basis varies between -62.7 and 25.26 depending on climate zone for warm climates is shown in Figure 7.
+The TDV Energy savings varies between -37.62 kBtu/yr/ft and 14.46 kBtu/yr/ft depending on the climate zone for cool climates, as shown in Figure 8.